itserg2008/BitcoinKit/README.md

 The BitcoinKit library is a Swift implementation of the Bitcoin protocol which support both BCH and BTC.

 BitcoinKit allows maintaining a wallet, sending or receiving transactions without a full blockchain node.
-Following is a wallet app that demonstrates the way to use it.

 Features
 --------